Divorce Mediation in Los Angeles County and Orange County

 Litigation is usually more costly than mediation because couples often don’t agree on the terms of the divorce.
 Litigation usually takes longer to resolve because the procedures are lengthy and it is difficult to obtain hearing dates.
 Hearings are then conducted in an open courtroom and is an adversarial process.
 If the couples do not come to an agreement, the judge will ultimately decide what is best in all matters including property division, child custody, and child support.
 Finally, the court pleadings are in the public record so your private matters are no longer private.

-Divorce mediation in Orange County is a confidential process.
+Divorce mediation in Los Angeles County and Orange County is a confidential process.
 All documents used for mediation, and all statements made in mediation, are privileged and cannot be used as evidence in later proceedings.
 No mediation documents are filed with the court, so the public cannot access that information.
 Mediation is private and can streamline almost any dispute.

 Division of Property for Couples with Complex Assets